Vertigo dizziness can turn your world upside down but there is a chiropractic solution; it's not adjustment of the

 The crystals embedded in a gel above the hairs may come loose, forming the debris that may obstruct the normal fluid movement in one ear; vertigo dizziness ensues.

-If you suffer from debris in the semi-circular canals (those crystals may also come loose after a bang on the head), not only will you sometimes experience vertigo dizzines as the debris impedes the free flow of fluid, but you will miss the ball!
+If you suffer from debris in those semi-circular canals (those crystals may also come loose after a bang on the head), not only will you sometimes experience vertigo dizziness as the debris impedes the free flow of fluid, but you will miss the ball!

 Turning the head to the left (as when moving to strike a ball) is detected by the semi-circular canals.
 Simultaneously, a neurological message is sent to the muscles of the eyes, turning the eyes in tandem to the right and enabling them to remain focused on the ball.